-- A. Submit a completed RCC application. - B. Submit official copies of transcripts from all secondary and post-secondary institutions or a copy of GED transcript, if applicable. - C. Completed or exempted out of the following prerequisites: DMA 010-050 or MAT 070 or MAT 003 Teir 2, DRE 098 or ENG 090 and RED 090 or ENG 002 or ENG 111. - D. Submit RichmondCC Nursing Program Application in addition to the general admissions application.
+- A. Submit a completed RCC application. - B. Submit official copies of transcripts from all secondary and post-secondary institutions or a copy of GED transcript, if applicable. - C. Completed or exempted out of the following prerequisites: MAT 043 and ENG 011. - D. Submit RichmondCC Nursing Program Application in addition to the general admissions application.
 Nursing Program Applications can be found on the RichmondCC website under the Associate Degree Nursing Program information. - E. Schedule a time to complete the required admission test (TEAS). - F. Submit a physical examination on the form provided by RCC by a licensed physician, nurse practitioner, or physician's assistant.
 The applicant must show physical and psychological ability to perform normal nursing duties.
 Physical examination and lab data should be no more than three months old at the time of initial enrollment.
 Annual TB test results and proof of current CPR certification must be submitted.
 Findings from the physical examination are not used to determine admission status. - G. Students are responsible for obtaining their own health insurance policy as desired.
 Neither RCC nor the affiliating institutions are responsible for medical expenses incurred as a result of illness or injury sustained during class, lab, or clinical experiences (i.e., strained back, needle-stick).